jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```
 * Enter the command "sh test_code.sh".
 * The Gemsurance Report shows which gems are up to date, which are out of date, and which have known security issues and thus more urgently need to be updated.
 * Running gemsurance creates files in the tmp/vulnerabilities directory, which are flagged by RuboCop.
-Enter the command "rubocop -D" to see the offenses in these files.
+Enter the command "bundle exec rubocop -D" to see the offenses in these files.
 * In the .rubocop.yml file, add the tmp/vulnerabilities/lib/\* files, tmp/vulnerabilities/spec/\* files, and tmp/vulnerabilities/Rakefile to the list of AllCops exclusions.
 (These files are automatically generated when you run the test_code.sh script.)
 The .rubucop.yml file should look like:
 ```
 AllCops: